HL7/C-CDA-Examples/Header/Direct Address/Readme.md

 * https://sitenv.org/sandbox-ccda/ccda-validator

 ### Comments
-* This demonstrates a patient with a Patient DirectTrust Address and a Provider Organization with a Covered Entity DirectTrust Address.
+* This example demonstrates a patient with a Patient DirectTrust Address and a Provider Organization with a Covered Entity DirectTrust Address.
+* It also demonstrates use of the sdtc:identifiedBy extention.
+*
 ### Custodian
 * Lisa Nelson

 ### Keywords
-* recordTarget, patient, provider organization, identifiers
+* recordTarget, patient, provider organization, identifiers, sdtd:identifiedBy